 It was 1991.
 I was a year out of college, feeling as if I was ready to take on the world by storm and change it all by myself.
 I had a job in journalism — not a high-paying job, but a job that gave me a sounding board of which to state my far-left political views and somehow — someway, change people’s minds and, ultimately, the country.

 One Saturday, I felt on top of the world.
 I felt as if I was making a difference already, that I was rising to the top.
-I had checked out a book from the library entitled, appropriately, “50 Things You Can Do to Save the Earth.”
-One of them was pick up trash, one was recycle.
+I had checked out a book from the library entitled, appropriately, 50 Simple Things You Can Do to Save the Earth.
+One of the things to do was pick up trash, and one was recycle.

 Twenty-five years later, I volunteer less, and my feelings of changing the world have lessened to decisions about whether to get the windows in my house replaced.
-But I still love music, and from time to time I look back and smile at my idealism.
-It was a lesson in altruism — how volunteering can lift one’s spirits.
+But I still love music, I still love “Can’t Be Sure,” and from time to time I look back and smile at my idealism.
+It was also a lesson in altruism — how volunteering can lift one’s spirits.
 But it’s also an example of being at the top of your own little world — doing something good for mankind while listening to your favorite song.
 What two better things could go together?